 If you travel with kids, bring enough games and blankets to make it very comfortable and cozy.
 Bring a surprise game, download a couple of movies to watch or an audible to listen to.
 Have everything organized so they find their things easily as they need it.

 Pack your RV with all the necessary things you need.
-Download the Packing and the Tool List to have an overview.
-Also read 15 Must-haves and RVing for Beginners.
-Absolutely helpful if this is your first Road Trip.
+Download the Packing and the Tool List to have an overview what you have to pack.

 I hope you will have a great time on your road trip.
 Let me know which of the apps you like the best or if you found an even better one.

 See you around,

 Want to remember this?
 Pin ‘How to plan the perfect RV Road Trip’ to your favorite Pinterest board.